Kelly Wearstler's entryway decor tip will give you a dramatic look you can create in a day

 If the thought of drenching your space in one color is slightly too overwhelming, you can still achieve the desired effect by painting similar tones together.
 David recommends selecting 'a group of tonally coordinating colors and utilizing them across the room' as this showcases the color-drenched style without the bold commitment.

-But which shade works well with Palm?
+But which shade works well with Palm

 Palm by Farrow & Ball

-Whilst exploring color combinations for rooms, Kelly looks towards Hazy (opens in new tab), a subtle blue-gray also from Farrow & Ball's California Collection.
+Whilst exploring color combinations for rooms, Kelly looks towards Hazy, a subtle blue-gray also from Farrow & Ball's California Collection.
 This is the So-cal cool combo that will allure all who pass through your entryway because, of course, Kelly Wearstler knows best.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.